wikiped/Wsl-IpHandler/README.md

 Rename-Item -Path 'Wsl-IpHandler-master' -NewName 'Wsl-IpHandler'
 ```

+## Where the module is installed?

+After executing above commands in [How to get this module](#how-to-get-this-module) the module is installed in a Powershell profile directory for the current user.

+Run `Split-Path $Profile` to see location of this profile directory.

+When `Import-Module SomeModule` command is executed, Powershell looks for `SomeModule` in this directory (among others).

 ## How does it work?

 WSL IP Handler operates by keeping user configuration and running powershell scripts on Windows host and bash script on WSL Instance where it has been activated.